Face Lift Des Moines

 Yes, your facial rejuvenation can be customized to meet your individual needs.
 Patients who are experiencing facial aging in the forehead region may choose to combine their face lift with a corresponding brow lift.
 Eyelids (blepharoplasty) and neck liposuction may also be combined with face lifts.
 Laser wrinkle removal can be performed around the mouth with a face lift to improve skin tone, soften wrinkles, and reduce sun damage.

 Laser treatments and injectable treatments may also improve the tone and texture of your skin.
-Additional procedures can be discussed during your complimentary cosmetic consultation with Dr. Robbins at Des Moines Plastic Surgery™.
+Additional procedures can be discussed during your cosmetic consultation with Dr. Robbins at Des Moines Plastic Surgery™.

 * Individual results may vary.